dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 These default rules are a great starting point, and many organizations choose to stick with those without any customization required.

-The defaults allow developers to work in their own isolated schemas (sandboxes) without overwriting each other's work &mdash; even if they're working on the same tables.
+The defaults allow developers to work in their isolated schemas (sandboxes) without overwriting each other's work &mdash; even if they're working on the same tables.

 ## How to customize this behavior